-The second point, this year, I also want to tell you about another very great book, much older, namely Kant's Critique of Judgment.
+The second point, this year, I also want to tell you about another very great book, much older, namely the Kant's Critique of Judgment.
 And Kant's Critique of Judgment is a book in which Kant says what he thinks, what he thinks he should say, about Beauty and other things beyond Beauty or linked to Beauty.
 And this time, about this book, I would say also that it's a apex not only for thought in general, but for Kantian thought because -- not quite in the same way as Matter and Memory which represents a kind of rupture in an evolution -- this time, it's almost when we're not expecting it anymore.
 The Critique of Judgment is one of the few books written by an old man, at a time when he'd almost completed all of his work.
 In a way, we didn't expect much from Kant, very old, so old...
-And there it was, after the two critiques he had written, Critique of Pure Reason, Critique of Practical Reason, suddenly comes something that nobody had expected, the Critique of Judgment, that is going to establish what?
+And there it was, after the two critiques he had written, Critique of Judgment, that is going to establish what?
 That is going to establish a very bizarre aesthetic, probably the first great aesthetic, and which will be the greatest manifesto at the juncture of Classical aesthetics and emerging Romanticism.
 You see, I would say that this is also a primary book, fine, but for other reasons and in a configuration different from Matter and Memory.
 All of that doesn't seem to fit together well.